alfonsobries/vue-tailwind-docs/content/workflow.md

 </t-alert>
 ```

-With our custom theme the alerts above will look like this:
+With the custom theme I previously define, the alerts above will look like this:

 <t-alert variant="error" show>
   Oops!
 Something goes wrong